 Shofuso Japanese House and Garden

 Shofuso was built in 1953 as a gift from Japan to American citizens as a symbol of peace following World War II.
-Constructed using traditional Japanese techniques, it was originally exhibited at the Museum of Modern Art (MoMA) in Manhattan and was later moved to Philadelphia in 1958.
+Constructed using traditional Japanese techniques, it was originally exhibited at the Museum of Modern Art (MoMA) in Manhattan and was later moved here in 1958.

 Rooftop bars are my happy place, and, thankfully, Lance is willing to indulge me.
-Luckily, Philadelphia has a considerable selection of places for a cocktail or beer with a view.
+Luckily, there is a considerable selection of places for a cocktail or beer with a view.

 We love Assembly on the roof of the Logan Hotel overlooking Logan Circle and Continental Midtown, which has an indoor/outdoor bar that’s open year-round.
-Positano Coast in Old City is also good for a relaxed evening.
-We haven’t made it to Bok Bar yet—the seasonal rooftop bar that offers city views from South Philly—but it’s high on our list for next year.
+Positano Coast in Old City is also good for a relaxed evening, and Bok Bar in South Philly has stunning skyline views.

-Franklin Fountain is one of the best places for ice cream in Philadelphia.
+Franklin Fountain is one of the best places for ice cream.
 It’s so popular that on summer weekends the line for its old-timey flavors and excellent sundaes can stretch around the block.

 The handmade ice cream at Franklin Fountain comes in 25 flavors, including vanilla bean, peanut butter, and my favorite—Franklin mint chip.
 Some flavors change seasonally and almost all have an historic or local tie, such as their apple butter ice cream that includes local apples and apple butter from a Pennsylvania company founded in 1892.
 In addition to ice cream, you can also find homemade sodas, egg creams, and milkshakes.